-The T-SPOT.TB test is the only IGRA cleared by the United States Food and Drug Administration (FDA) for your patients two and older, including your BCG-vaccinated patients, healthy patients and patients with compromised immune systems.1
+The T-SPOT.TB test is the only IGRA, or TB blood test, cleared by the United States Food and Drug Administration (FDA) for your patients two and older, including your BCG-vaccinated patients, healthy patients, and patients with compromised immune systems.1

 For everyone over the age of two

-Only IGRA cleared by FDA for ages two and up1
+Only IGRA cleared by the US FDA for ages two and up1

 When it comes to children, you know that not all diagnostic tests have the same accuracy in pediatric populations as they do in adults.
 Fortunately, the T-SPOT.TB test is reliable for not only the healthy children you test, but also for the children that have medical issues such as diabetes, are on a corticosteroid, have rheumatological, gastrointestinal, dermatological issues, renal issues, HIV, and any other medical diagnosis that suppresses their immune system.

 Did you know?
-The T-SPOT.TB test is also the only interferon-gamma release assay (IGRA) without a warning or limitation in its package insert for screening immunocompromised patients.1,2
+The T-SPOT.TB test is also the only interferon-gamma release assay (IGRA) without a warning in its package insert for screening immunocompromised patients.1,2

 The younger the patient, the smaller the blood sample

-The only TB test with both sensitivity and specificity exceeding 95% and no cross-reaction with the BCG-vaccine
+The TB test with the highest reliability, with sensitivity at 98.9% and specificity at 100%, and no cross-reaction with the BCG-vaccine

 In a study of > 3,600 children under the age of 15, switching from the tuberculin skin test (TST) to an IGRA could reduce unnecessary chest x-rays and treatments by up to two-thirds in non-US born children.4